coolnikitav/CodingLearning/verilog/00-review-questions.md

 3 - Can 'define be used for text substitution through variable instead of literal substitution?

-Yes, 'define can have a function defined in it.
+No. It can only be used for literal substitution with a value.

 2 - What do you understand by continuous assignment?